High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry

-In Figure \ref{fig:channel_rosatti} and \ref{fig:channel_superviscous}, we compare the numerical solution against the exact one obtained on the mesh with $40$ elements and $r = 1$.
-The convergence study, also in the same Figures, shows the correct empirical order of convergence for $r = 1,2,3$.
+In Figure \ref{fig:channel_superviscous}, we compare the numerical solution against the exact one obtained on the mesh with $40$ elements and $r=1$.
+The convergence study, also in the same figures, shows the correct empirical order of convergence for $r=1,2,3$.
 Notice that, since this is a steady state benchmark, the spatial convergence order is always retrieved, in spite of the second order accuracy of the time discretization method.
 In the case with strong friction, on the coarsest meshes the simulations run stably with a time step that is approximately 2.5 times larger than the maximum time step for which the RK32 method could run stably in the same test.